What brings you to the town of Windsor Nova Scotia?

 Started by a small group of energetic classic British car owners (vehicles are considered classics after about 25+ years) it’s inaugural year was a huge success, attracting over 100 cars.
 The 2018 British Motoring Festival saw over 160 cars that shone in the bright sun of the King’s Edgehill School campus on the edge of town.

 So, what should one expect from a classic car show?
 Firstly, be ready to reminisce about the good old days of small sports cars, and riding around in the back of the family four-door.
 Car people are very passionate about their hobby, and just love to talk about the model, restoration, and challenges of owning and driving a car that hasn’t been made for decades.

-Second, be ready to marvel over some of the best maintained cars you’ve ever seen.
+Second, be ready to marvel over some of the best-maintained cars you’ve ever seen.
 The dedication that goes into owning a classic is second to none, and many of the cars look like they just came off the showroom floor.
 From shiny chrome (yes, real chrome) bumpers and mirrors, to wooden (yes, real wood) dashboards, these cars represent an era when people (yes, real people) hand-built the parts that went into the cars.

-Mad Men longed for these.
+Mad Men longed for these classic cars from Britain.

 Finally, you WILL ogle over the designs of some of the most beautiful cars ever made.
 The sweeping lines, the way form and function meet, the way they seem to be moving while standing still – or poised, ready to take off at any moment.
 You are seeing the history of automotive design, and as you look around you start to notice little details that still exist in cars designed today.
 The difference is that these cars had it first.

-Most people at the show are travellers.
+Most people at the British Motoring Festival are travellers.